leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 - Email channel for leads has been about the same

 Janine
-- The things you used to look at in terms of months or weekw, **you're now looking at on a daily basis**
+- The things you used to look at in terms of months or weeks, **you're now looking at on a daily basis**
 - We have a day 1 mentality all over again at Zoom
 - There's been too much change, and there's so many different variables.
 We need to get to a point where we can stabilise and think about what our new metrics mean for the business
 - We're also in a lucky situation that we don't have to make changes in the workforce.
-- We've pivoted from one type of marketing to another e.g. from doing events to social media, where we're helping people learn how to use the product
+- We've pivoted from one type of marketing to another **e.g. from doing events to social media,** where we're helping people learn how to use the product
 - In terms of helping our workforce pivot in their roles, it starts with who we hire.
 We hire self starters, and this has helped us with the pivot

+*LL - The repeat mention of social from both of them is interesting, and makes sense given the in person sales events are canceled.
+They'll discuss actionable ideas for social below.
+The move to tracking metrics more frequently was also mentioned by the COOs [here](https://avoidboringpeople.substack.com/p/how-to-get-back-to-better "coo")

 **What are some things you've put in place?**

 Janine
 - We have a daily standup with the exec team, since it's important to ensure that we're getting feedback from the field as we make quick decisions
-- We take a few actions out of that
+- We take a few actions out of that standup

 Meagen
 - Everyone has a plan until they get punched in the face.
 You need to be flexible
 - We've had a lot more communications with our customers, employees
 - **Go on zoom mobile phone walks with our team**
 - We kicked off **office hours with customers too**

+*LL - The office hours with customers is new to me, so that's something actionable your company could do in order to maintain a relationship with customers while still being mindful of tone*

 **How has your team's relationship with sales changed?**